PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "No, the Inn."

-# Boltac, WTF ? #
+# 10

 When Boltac heard the howl, he looked up and out the front window.
 Across the square he saw the boy, still sleeping in the moonlight.
 He stood there, motionless for a moment, with the last gold coin clamped in his pliers.
+After getting bitten, he was taking no more chances.
+All coins were now guilty until proven innocent.

-Then he shrugged and touched the coin to the acid.
-When it did not come to life and attack him, he dropped it in the pile with the others.
+The peaceful scene outside his window did not change, so Boltac  shrugged and touched the coin to the acid.
+It did not come to life and attack him, so he dropped it in the pile with the others.

 He poured the acid back into the bottle and wiped down the counter.
 Then he gathered up the coins and carried them into the back.
-He placed them in the chest with the rest of the normal coins and then turned his attention to the pile of soiled goods he had purchase from Rattick.
+He placed them in the other chest, the one that held the normal coins.
+Then turned his attention to the pile of soiled goods he had purchased from Rattick.

-He looked up and out the front of the store.
-There was a flash of grey.
+He caught the flash of something out of the corner of his eye.He looked up and out the front of the store.
+There was a flash of grey by the window.
 And then again.
-It filled the window and was gone.

 Boltac walked forward slowly.
-Not sure what was going on, but pretty sure that he didn't like it.
+He had no idea what was going on, but pretty sure that he didn't like it.
+It was out of the ordinary.
+And anything out of the ordinary was bad for business.
 In the distance he heard someone sound a horn?
-Then, far, far off in the distance, a woman screamed.

-The square was empty when he stepped outside.
+Then, he thought he could hear a woman scream.
+Or maybe it was a horse?
+What was going on?

+When he stepped outside the square was as empty.
 To the North, across the river, he saw the red glow of fire.
-Ah, Raiders.
-Boltac shook his head.
+Ah, thought Boltac, Raiders.
 He knew this game all too well.
-He had hoped, for once, that the Duke's garrison was strong enough to keep the raiders out, or perhaps his rule could have lasted a little bit longer.
+He had hoped, for once, that the Duke's garrison was strong enough to keep the raiders out, or that his rule could have lasted a little bit longer.
 But the tariffs and taxes from a crossroads town like Robrecht were valuable.
 And all the nobles of the world passed it back and forth like a toy.

-Now they weren't even pretending to install a king anymore.
-No more illusion of Robrecht being it's own kingdom (if ever it had been such) now it was a mere protectorate.
+Now they weren't even pretending to install a King anymore.
+Robrecht had been pillaged so many times it didn't even get to keep the illusion of  being it's own kingdom.
+Now it was a mere protectorate.
 "En-henh," Boltac grumbled.
-It seemed there was not much protection to be had in a protectorate.
+There was not much protection to be had in being a protectorate.

-Maybe if the Duke released his tax collectors on the invaders.
+Maybe if the Duke had released his tax collectors on the invaders.
 That might do it.
 Boltac shook his head and went inside.
 He pulled his stool out from behind the counter and set to loading crossbows.
-Just let them come for his, thought Boltac, they would pay in full.
+Just let them come for his, thought Boltac grimly, and they would find the prices very, very high indeed.

-Across the square, he saw Dimsbury emerge from the Tavern holding a two mutton sandwiches wrapped in parchment.
+Across the square, he watched as Dimsbury emerge from the Tavern holding a two sandwiches wrapped in parchment.

 "Heh," said Boltac, "They come across the river and this prick is sure in for a surprise."

-Dimsbury noticed the lad, still asleep on the bench.
+Dimsbury noticed the Relan, still asleep on the bench.
 He looked him up and down.
 Then he nudged the lad with his toe.

-"Some adventurer," muttered Boltac, "doesn't even wake up.
+"Some adventurer." muttered Boltac, "He doesn't even wake up!
 Did I ever do that kid a favor."

 Dimsbury reached into his pocket and produced a whistle.
 When he put it to his lips and blew it produced a slightly lower note than the whistle Boltac had used on the coins.
 He sounded the note three times, and then waited.

 Boltac heard them coming before he saw them.
 It sounded like a crowd of people saying something like, "Hork, Hork, Hork, Hork!"
 From the darkness, they rode into view on wolves.
 The largest wolves Boltac had ever seen.
-The animals were barely tame.
+And they were barely tame.
 As they advanced they snarled and snapped at at each other and their riders.

 Whistles, thought Boltac, I knew they did it with whistles!

 Boltac shrank back from the window, as one of the wolves sniffed at it and fogged the glass.
-What in God's name were they?
-And the men that rode on their backs, were more animal than man.
-Greyish green skin, looking thick, but not scaled.
-Evil little eyes set too close together, small mouths filled with teeth, looking as if they would gnaw rather than chew.
-Large noses as a counterpoint to pointed ears too high on the skull to be human.
+What in the Gods' name were they?
+And the men that rode on their backs?
+They seemed more animal than man.
+Their greyish, green skin, looked thick, as if it they should have scales, but someone had forgotten.
+Their evil little eyes were set too close together.
+Their proportionally small mouths were overflowing with teeth, and gave the impression they would gnaw messily rather than chew.
+They had large, wide noses and pointed ears set high on their heads.

 "Ah," thought Boltac, "These would be Orcs."
 There was no way Rattick had fought one of these things.
 And there was no way they wore jewelry.
 Maybe a necklace made of ears, but not expensive rubies.

 The Orcs converged on Dimsbury.
 For a moment Boltac thought the wolves would tear the man's face off.
 But then Dimsbury said something and the growls and snarls changed to frightened whimpers.
-Two of the Orcs dismounted and the wolves ran away.
-The Orcs moved to chase after their mounts, but a sharp bark from the Dimsbury stopped them.
+Two of the Orcs dismounted and their wolves ran away.

+The Orcs turned as if to chase after their mounts, but a sharp bark from the Dimsbury stopped them.
 Who was this man who commanded monsters?
+Boltac wondered.

-Boltac sighted his crossbow on the Dimsbury, and then thought better of it.
+Boltac sighted his crossbow on Dimsbury, and then thought better of it.
 After all, he wasn't involved in this transaction.
 He should stay calm, keep his head down and hope they passed his store by.
 That was the surest way to avoid a loss in this situation.
 At least that's what his head told him.
 But his heart offered a different commentary when he saw the two Orc's kick in the door of the Bent Eelpout.

 Asarah!

 She'd be fine, Boltac told himself.
 A strong woman, used to dealing with unruly customers.
 She had come through raids before.
 She'd be fine.
-Dimsbury dismissed the remaining, still mounted Orc.
-As he rode north out of the square, Boltac got a good look at him.
-It's skin like tarnished copper armor.
-It's eyes cold and hard to the edge of lifelessness.
+Dimsbury dismissed the remaining, still mounted Orcs.
+The, whattya call a bunch of Orcs anyway? thought Boltac.
+A troupe, a band, a herd, a gaggle.
+The rest of them rode South.

-With a crossbow in the crook of his right arm, not taking his eyes from the window, he eased back to the weapons rack and grabbed a double-headed axe without looking at it.
+With a crossbow in the crook of his right arm, not taking his eyes from the square, he eased back to the weapons rack and grabbed a double-headed axe without looking at it.
 He asked himself, "What are you doing?"
-The voice in his head answered You're not gonna do anything stupid.
+The voice in his head answered, ""You're not gonna do anything stupid.
 You're a merchant, not a hero.
 She'll be fine.
-You're no help to anybody dead.
+You're no help to anybody dead."
 He placed the axe, head down, beneath the windowsill, next to the other crossbow.

 Across the square, he saw the two Orcs emerge from the Inn holding Asarah between them.
 She struggled against them and cursed.
 "Think she is still going to be okay?" he asked the voice in his head.
 It did not answer.
 Dimsbury turned to look at her and she spit on him.
-Dimsbury raised his hand and struck her across the face.
-Asarah brought her head upright again and rolled her hair out of her face.
+Then Dimsbury raised his hand and struck her across the face.
+Knocked sideways from the blow, Asarah struggled to bring her head upright again and roll her hair out of her face.
 Dimsbury stood with his back to Boltac's store, so he could not see his face.
 But whatever expression the unpleasant man wore, when Asarah saw it she started screaming.

 Something broke inside of Boltac.
 Before he knew what he was doing, he had fired both crossbows and was charging out the door with the axe in hand.
 The first crossbow bolt took the Orc on the Asarah's left in the throat.
 The second hit the other Orc in the shoulder.